 Android, there’s a little bit of debate there.
 Generally it is considered open source software.
 Interestingly, there are people in the room who use SugarCRM.
 SugarCRM is a competitor to Salesforce.
 It is a quite powerful CRM package that you can download and install for free and you can then make modifications to.

 There are people in the room who love LibreOffice.
 LibreOffice is effectively an open source office package.
 It’s got WordPress, it’s got spreadsheets, it’s got presentation tools and it’s free.
 The last time I looked at it, it was about the equivalent of the Microsoft functionality from five years ago.
 When I use a word processor, I’m pretty basic in my usage.
 I’m not using a lot of the advanced features and so it can work really well.

-Forking the code.
-Forking the code means essentially you take something, you pay a company like us to change it and the changes now leave you in a position where you are no longer able to get updates to the open source package because we’ve fundamentally changed the game.
+Forking the code – Forking the code essentially means you take something, you pay a company like us to change it, and the changes now leave you in a position where you are no longer able to get updates to the open source package because we’ve fundamentally changed the game.
 We’ve made some fundamental changes.
-Now there are people in this room who have knowingly forked the code but their business is built on a piece of old open source software.
+Now there are people in this room for who have knowingly forked the code, but their business is built on a piece of old open source software.

 The last of the software options is custom built software.
 That’s what we build and we’ve built for many people in the room.